As a whole

 - The Man Behind the Man: The Council of Ricks that we meet in "Close Rick-Counters" and "Ricklantis" were apparently governed all along by a Shadow Council of Ricks, who plan to be this to the newly elected president as well.
 President Morty pulls an Eviler Than Thou by having most of them killed.

 - One-Gender Race: The Citadel is entirely composed of Ricks and Mortys, with their families nowhere to be seen.
 Indeed, the Council considers one of C-137 Morty's crimes to be "radicalizing a Summer" which suggests that there's some rule forbidding their daughters and grand-daughters from adventures.
 A throwaway line from Garment District Rick even admits that "a goddamn Jerry" is potentially capable of becoming a President, though that was likely facetious.

 - Other Me Annoys Me: Neither C-137 Rick and Morty (i.e. the Rick and Morty the show follows) like their alternate versions but they especially dislike the Citadel.
 Since they are "the Rickest Rick" and "the Mortyest Morty", this is unsurprising:

 - C-137 considers the Council to be Sell Outs who are Dramatically Missing the Point of their existence, and by "The Ricklantis Mixup", he mocks attempts to reconstruct the Citadel and dismisses them as a non-entity to his Morty:Rick C-137: We're done with the Citadel of Ricks.
-I was never on board with the Citadel in the first place.
+I was never on board with it in the first place.
 That's why I murdered everyone in charge and left it to rot.